 Besides the economic impact of potential widespread property damage, the most important reason to prepare for extreme weather is to protect community members.

-Are hurricanes and tropical storms covered in your facility’s emergency action plan?
+Are hurricanes and tropical storms covered in your facility’s emergency response plan?

-An emergency action plan facilitates and organizes employer and employee actions prior to, during, and after workplace emergencies.
+An emergency response plan facilitates and organizes employer and employee actions prior to, during, and after workplace emergencies.

 Gather emergency supplies: Emergency contact phone numbers, food and water supply, medications, flashlights, batteries, important documentation, first aid kit, fire extinguisher, cell phone, identification